 At long last, in 2018, guests were able to dine with Snow White at Walt Disney World’s Wilderness Lodge.
 Storybook Dining at Artist Point offers guests the chance to meet Snow White, the Evil Queen, Dopey, and Grumpy in this unforgettable dining experience (Touring Tip – the Evil Queen can be a lot of fun for guests who choose to interact!).

-Stay tuned for additional articles in this Dearly Departed series.
-We’ll continue to explore many other former attractions from Walt Disney World, including Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
+Thanks for riding, and please follow along here for additional articles in this series.
+We’ll continue to explore many other former attractions and experiences from Walt Disney World, including Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.

 Sources referenced in writing this article include: